Why Gaining Control of Your Business Applications Should Be Your First Priority

 For example, stateless applications, systems with relatively few dependencies, and those already based on a microservice architecture should be high on the list for cloud migration, as they’re already well suited to cloud deployment.

-Rationalization Trajectory
+6. Identify Rationalization Trajectory (Migration Strategy)

 As part of the prioritization process, decisions need to be made about the most appropriate course of action for each application.
 The following rationalization trajectories are the most common options to consider: